Fruit Picking Jobs in Canada: All You Need to Know!

 Fruit pickers usually get paid by hourly rate or by the quantity of fruit being picked.

-If the payment is based on piece work, your salary will depend on how much fruit you pick.
+If the payment is based on piecework, your salary will depend on how much fruit you pick.
 In other words, how much hard work you’re willing to put in directly correlates with earning potential and commissions.

 Each employer has to pay you at least minimum wage regardless of how much you’ve picked.